 Well, I haven’t mentioned one problem in the previous paragraph.

 When the air is being compressed, valves don’t run quietly – they make extremely annoying and unbearable…yeah, you know what: NOISE!

 Air compressors which aren’t comprised of air storage tanks are forced to work constantly in order to produce compressed air and inevitably they heat up.

 When it comes to an air compressor with an air storage tank, it makes noise only when it operates i.e. when it compresses air.
 When a certain level of air pressure is achieved in the tank, it stops operating.

 every time you use the air, pressure in the tank slowly decreases.
 The moment it falls under certain value, the compressor starts operating again.

 All over again.

 That’s why it is necessary that the capacity of a tank is large enough to prolong the period between two compressors activation.
+Additionally, the tank eliminates the pulsation that might happen when air is going from the compressor to the airbrush.
 Not to mention that your workshop will be perfectly quiet.

 You’ve probably come across information that on/off has something to do with the compressor activation, which leads us to the next question: